Read by Steven Jay Cohen

 Packed with fascinating case studies, scientific analysis, and takeaways for living in a modern and ever-so-material world, The Things We Love offers a truly original and insightful look into our love for inanimate objects — and how better understanding these relationships can enrich and improve our lives.

-- “The Things We Love is a must-read for anyone who wants to understand what it means to be human in the modern world.
-Dr. Ahuvia makes a compelling case that who we are has much more to do with what we love than we might expect.”—Francesca Gino, author of Rebel Talent
+“The Things We Love is a must-read for anyone who wants to understand what it means to be human in the modern world.
+Dr. Ahuvia makes a compelling case that who we are has much more to do with what we love than we might expect.”Francesca Gino, bestselling author of Rebel Talent

-- “I read this book with great interest and found it extremely well written, entertaining, and well grounded in research.
+“I read this book with great interest and found it extremely well written, entertaining, and well grounded in research.
 Aaron Ahuvia gives us a fascinating, rich, lively and yet profound insight on how we can fall in love with the world and bring a sense of fulfillment in our life.
 How the love of nature, among others, can generate a sense of wonderment and respect.
-As a Buddhist, I was particularly interested in his discussions of how craving for things that we don’t need, which modern marketing makes us desire, often leads to entanglement in further craving and may end up in an environmental disaster.”—Matthieu Ricard, author of Happiness
+As a Buddhist, I was particularly interested in his discussions of how craving for things that we don’t need, which modern marketing makes us desire, often leads to entanglement in further craving and may end up in an environmental disaster.”Matthieu Ricard, author of A Plea for the Animals

-- “In this remarkably insightful and well-written book, Aaron Ahuvia deftly weaves cutting-edge research with fascinating anecdotes to explain why we love the things we do and what those preferences say about who we are.
+“In this remarkably insightful and well-written book, Aaron Ahuvia deftly weaves cutting-edge research with fascinating anecdotes to explain why we love the things we do and what those preferences say about who we are.
 In so doing, he expands our understanding of human nature.
-The Things We Love is a tour de force.”—Ethan Kross, author of Chatter
+The Things We Love is a tour de force.”Ethan Cross, author of Chatter

 - On Sale